caleb531/open-conference-url/README.md

 ![Prompt to install Apple's Command Line Tools](screenshot-clt-installer.png)

+### Calendar Permissions

+To read from your local calendar, the workflow requires Calendar permissions for both Alfred 5 and Terminal.
+Visit **Systems Settings > Privacy & Security > Calendars** to grant them these permissions.

 ## Usage

 To use, simply type the `conf` command into Alfred, and you will see a list of